Standards of the Schwarz Vulpes Companion Dog

 Serious Faults: Elaborate barking for no reason is a serious fault.

 Proportion: The length of the Schwarz Vulpes Dog is longer than tall.
 The overall length of this breed is to be measured from the chest bone to the tip of the tail.
 The length of the body should be as long as the tail though the tail might be a few inches shorter.
-16 inches body length and 12-14 inches tail length or there abouts.
+16 inches body length and 12-14 inches tail length or there about.

 The Schwarz Vulpes Dog should have a short coat of hair on the head and face.
 The coat should begin to lengthen as it starts down the neck to the shoulders where the hair is the longest.
+They should not have fly away hair behind the ears or on the ears.

 The upper and lower jaws should be broadest in the back with his sharp razor teeth closing in a scissors bite.
 The total muzzle should be slightly longer than the head is deep.
-The circumference of the muzzle should be between 6 to 9 inches.

 Eyes: His eyes are an almond shape, medium to small, and set obliquely.
 Light eyes are preferred with colors ranging from yellow to light brown and orange that gives him the unique Foxie stare.
 The eyes should have a look of deep black eyeliner around the eye and out from the outer corners of the eyes.
+NEVER blue and NEVER round.
+Round eyes are a serious fault and will not be bred.
+Small eyes are better than large eyes.

 Ears: His ears are triangular in shape and slightly rounded at the tips.
 They are set wide apart and set on the outside back edges of the skull.
 The ears are wedge-shaped, erect and large in comparison to the head as well as tipped with deep black hairs to form an outline around the ear.
 When alerted his ears turn forward.
 When shamed his ears will turn sideways and lay back along the sides of the skull.

-Teeth: 42 in number, 20 upper and 22 lower, the teeth are strong and sharp and come together in a scissors bite in which part of the inner surface of the upper incisors meet and engage part of the outer surface of the lower incisors.
+Teeth: 42 in number, 20 upper and 22 lower, the teeth are sharp and come together in a scissors bite in which part of the inner surface of the upper incisors meet and engage part of the outer surface of the lower incisors.
 The jaw should never be over or undershot.

 Serious Faults: A large round eye is a serious fault, as is dark eyes, or a large bulky muzzle.